Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Introduction

+We run \toolname on $55,309$ commits of $72$ projects from \textsc{Bears}~\cite{madeiral2019bears} to study the effectiveness of \toolname.
+Our experiments show that $747/55,309$ of all the considered commits lie in the search space of at least one repair system.
+We also demonstrate that there is little overlap between the repair systems, showing that program repair research is producing systems that are complementary in practice.
+The median time \toolname spends to check a commit against the search space of a repair approach is $0.81$ second, which is fast enough for practical usage.
+In another experiment, we measure how accurately \toolname determines whether a commit lies in the search space of a repair system compared to a ground-truth classification.
+Our results show that \toolname has a precision and recall of $77\%$ and $92\%$ respectively.
+Overall \toolname is useful to estimate the potential of the search space of repair approaches on a new project, without going through full configuration and execution of actual tools.

+Few studies have analyzed the search spaces of repair approaches \cite{martinez2015mining,long2016space}, and all of them with a different purpose than ours.
+We are the first to propose a lightweight method for conducting a fast evaluation of the breadth of the search space of repair approaches.

-To sum up our contributions are: \begin{itemize} \item A conceptual framework for specifying the search space of program repair systems, appropriate to study the applicability of program repair on past commits of software repositories. \item \toolname, a publicly available tool that implements the conceptual framework.
-Given a Git repository, \toolname automatically detects the commits lying in the search space of 8 notable program repair systems. \item A comprehensive series of longitudinal experiments.
-By analyzing $41,612$ commits from $72$ Github repositories, we show that $1.77\%$ of commits in this dataset lie in the search space of at least one of the considered repair systems.
-This is a major result because it gives practitioners a clear and intuitive understanding of where a state-of-the-art of program repair lies. \item A systematic measurement of the reliability of \toolname.
-Our prototype system has a precision and recall of $77\%$ and $92\%$, respectively which is arguably high w.r.t to the difficulty of code change analysis. \end{itemize}
+To sum up, our contributions are: \begin{itemize} \item A novel method for specifying the search space of program repair approaches, appropriate to study the potential of program repair to create patches corresponding to past commits of software repositories.
+This framework implemented in a tool called \toolname, is lightweight, it does not require configuration and execution of repair systems. \item A comprehensive series of experiments on past commits.
+By analyzing $55,309$ human-written commits from $72$ Github repositories, we show that $1.35\% \, (747/55,309)$ of past commits lie in the search space of at least one of the considered repair systems, $62\%$ of these commits are indeed bug-fixing commits according to the manual inspection we conducted.
+Overall, our experiments show that our novel method is an effective means to study the potential of program repair search space. \item A systematic measurement of the reliability of \toolname.
+Our prototype system has a precision and recall of $77\%$ and $92\%$, respectively, which is arguably high compared to close tools, such as PPD~\cite{madeiral:hal-01851813}. \end{itemize}